 Unlimited application possibilities

 Just let your creativity run free, components made of 3D printed carbon or silicon carbide will certainly be also beneficial for you!

-Due to the unique material properties of carbon, our 3D printed casting cores enable higher surface quality through low wettability with molten metals.
-In addition, increased casting efficiency is achieved through lower thermal heat capacity and higher thermal conductivity compared to conventional sand casting cores.
+Due to the unique material properties of carbon, our 3D printed casting cores and moulds enable a high surface quality and high casting efficiency.
+The high surface quality results from the low wettability of carbon with liquid metals.
+Compared to conventional sand cores, an increased casting efficiency is also achieved through the lower thermal mass and higher thermal conductivity of carbon.

-In high-temperature metallurgy, production tools such as crucibles are exposed to extreme conditions.
-Especially in these applications, we combine the extraordinary material properties of ceramics (e.g. very good temperature stability) with the design freedom of additive manufacturing.
-These tailor-made solutions enable our partners to increase their process efficiency.
+In high-temperature metallurgy, production tools such as crucibles or charging racks are exposed to extreme conditions.
+Especially for these applications, we combine the extraordinary material properties of silicon carbide based ceramics (e.g. very good temperature stability) with the design freedom of additive manufacturing.
+Crucibles or charging racks manufactured by this approach can contribute to an increase in process efficiency in many ways.
+An optimized geometry allows for example a perfect space utilization in the furnace.
+The low thermal mass of the crucibles or charging racks helps to reduce energy consumption.
 Due to the chemical resistance and durability of our materials, the operating costs can be reduced.

 Due to its abrasion and corrosion resistance, silicon carbide is an ideal material to produce static mixers.
 To minimize the pressure loss and increase the efficiency of the mixers, their geometry can be optimized by our numerical simulations.
 The innovative geometries can be produced solely by 3D printing.

 3d printed topology optimized components